Pietro I Orseolo: Veneration

 Forty years after his death, in 1027, Orseolo was officially recognized as a blessed by the local bishop.

 Orseolo is venerated as a saint by the Roman Catholic Church, his cultus having been confirmed by his equivalent canonization in 1731 by Pope Clement XII, who set his feast day for 14 January.
 The reform of the liturgical calendar in 1969 transferred the feast to 10 January, the day of his death.
 The Camaldolese order celebrates his memory on 19 January.

 He is likewise also venerated in the Eastern Orthodox Church, with a feast day on 10 January.

+Legacy

+Pietro I Orseolo is depicted in the posthumous series of official portraits of the doges of Venice in the Doge's Palace.
+The original gallery was established in the 1360s under doge Marco Cornaro as a chronological sequence of Venetian rulers, each shown holding a scroll inscribed with a summary of his achievements.
+After the original paintings were destroyed in the fire of 1577, the series was recreated, with Domenico Tintoretto executing most of the surviving portraits.
+The scroll held by Pietro I Orseolo contains the following inscription in latin: